fossfreedom/coverart-browser/README.md

  - https://github.com/fossfreedom/coverart-search-providers

-Note 2 - Due to upstream changes this plugin does NOT work with rhythmbox 2.99.
-Patches are most welcome to support this version of rhythmbox.
+Note 2 - Due to upstream changes v0.8 of this plugin does NOT work with rhythmbox 2.99.

+However, we have made fairly extensive changes in the master (testing) branch.
+We would love RB2.99 users to test this out and give us feedback.
+Thanks.

 *For Ubuntu 12.04 & 12.10:*

-This is now available in my rhythmbox PPA - installation instructions in this AskUbuntu Q&A:
+V0.8 is now available in my rhythmbox PPA - installation instructions in this AskUbuntu Q&A:

 http://askubuntu.com/questions/147942/how-do-i-install-third-party-rhythmbox-plugins